LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

             )

-The above shows that 378 judges saw these 671 cases.
+If we check the length of keys in ``cases_by_judge``, we'll see that 378 judges saw these 671 cases.

 Next, we'll get some timing info: